ManonMarchand/rheodata/.github/ISSUE_TEMPLATE/data-submission.md

 ---

-You can provide here either raw data or a paper name.
-In the latter case, the data will be extracted from the figures.
+You can provide here a paper name and doi.
+The data will be extracted from the figures.
 Any information about samples and/or experiments is also welcome.